techiediaries/techiediaries/_posts/2020/angular-9/seo/2020-02-18-angular-seo-title-and-meta-tags.md

   }
 ```

-## Step 5 - Rebuild and Serve your App
+## Step 5 - Rebuild and Serve your Angular 9 App

-Head back to your terminal, rebuild and serve the app using the following commands:
+Head back to your terminal, rebuild and serve your Angular 9 app using the following commands:

 ```bash
 $ npm run build:ssr